maniospas/SocialGraphMining/README.md

 				.addDetectedInteraction(null);
 String parametersOfAlice = Alice.miner.getModelParameters(interaction);
 ```
-Then *A* sends to *B* its parameters (e.g. by attaching them on the sent message or immediately after the sent message).
+Then *Alice* sends to *Bob* its parameters (e.g. by attaching them on the sent message or immediately after the sent message).

 ##### Second step (RECEIVE)
-*B* receives the parameters of *A* (parametersOfAlice), creates a new interaction on its instance of the contextual ego network, notifies its miner about the receive and creates a new set of parameters (parametersOfBob):
+*Bob* receives the parameters of *Alice* (parametersOfAlice), creates a new interaction on its instance of the contextual ego network, notifies its miner about the receive and creates a new set of parameters (parametersOfBob):
 ```java
 import eu.h2020.helios_social.core.contextualegonetwork.Interaction;
 import eu.h2020.helios_social.modules.socialgraphmining.SocialGraphMiner.InteractionType;